Thursday, May 30, 2024

 Continuous vs. Ratio Variable

 Suppose you are developing an AVM for a specific county with arms-length sales from the recent nine quarters.
-Before starting the regression modeling, you must understand the adjusted sale price's nuances in raw and normalized (SP/SF) forms.
+Before starting the regression modeling, you must understand the nuances of the adjusted sale price in raw and normalized (SP/SF) forms.
 Here is how to compare and contrast their statistical measures.

 1. Mean: